What is a Credit Card Balance Transfer?

-It is “moved” when the balance transfer credit card issuer pays off the existing credit card debt (a balance transfer counts as a payment).
+It is “moved” when the balance transfer credit card issuer pays off your existing credit card debt (a balance transfer counts as a payment).

-So the same amount of debt (plus any balance transfer fee) is transferred from one credit card to the balance transfer credit card.
+So the same amount of debt (plus any applicable balance transfer fees) is transferred from your existing credit card to the balance transfer credit card.

 Let’s look at an example of how a balance transfer works: